MatteoAlbi/tpa-homework1/README.md

 * pistonAngle = 180 -> explosion: both valve closed
 * pistonAngle = 360 -> start expelling: valve Dx open, valve Sx closed
 * pistonAngle = 540 -> start aspiration: valve Sx open, valve Dx closed
-To follow this scheme, the left valve has an offset of PI*3/4 between the piston (starting to close) and the right valve has an additional offset of PI/4, so it starts earlier to open.
+To follow this scheme, the left valve has an offset of PI*3/4 between the piston (starting to close) and the right valve has an additional offset of PI/4, so it starts to open earlier.